 Benjamin F. Johns first began working at the firm as a Summer Associate while pursuing a J.D./M.B.A. joint degree program in business school and law school.
 He became a full-time Associate upon graduation, and is now a Partner.
-Over the course of his legal career, Ben has argued in the United States Court of Appeals for the District of Columbia Circuit, the Commonwealth Court of Pennsylvania sitting en banc, and in other state and federal district courts across the country.
+Over the course of his legal career, Ben has argued in state and federal courts, at both the appellate and trial level, across the country.
 He has argued and briefed dispositive motions to dismiss, for class certification and for summary judgment.
-He has also deposed prison guards, lawyers, bankers, engineers, I.R.S. officials, information technology personnel, and other witnesses.
-Specifically, he has provided substantial assistance in the prosecution of the following cases:
+Among other witnesses, he has deposed prison guards, lawyers, bankers, experts, engineers, I.R.S. officials, and information technology personnel.
+He has provided substantial assistance in the prosecution of the following cases:

 - In re Checking Account Overdraft Litig., No. 1:09-MD-02036-JLK (S.D.
 Fla.).
-(Ben is actively involved in these Multidistrict Litigation proceedings, which involve allegations that dozens of banks reorder and manipulate the posting order of debit transactions.
-Settlements collectively in excess of $1 billion have been reached with several banks.
+(Ben was actively involved in these Multidistrict Litigation proceedings, which involve allegations that dozens of banks reorder and manipulate the posting order of debit transactions.
+Settlements collectively in excess of $1 billion were reached with several banks.
 Ben was actively involved in prosecuting the actions against U.S. Bank ($55 million settlement) and Comerica Bank ($14.5 million settlement).

 - In re Flonase Antitrust Litig., 2:08-cv-03301-AB (E.D.
 Pa.). (indirect purchaser plaintiffs alleged that the manufacturer of Flonase (a nasal allergy spray) filed “sham” citizen petitions with the FDA in order to delay the approval of less expensive generic versions of the drug.
 A $46 million settlement was reached on behalf of all indirect purchasers.
 Ben argued a motion before the District Court.).